 First of all, it’s easy to say why we’re so obsessed with scalloped potatoes.
 Second of all, when we combine it with our love of mushroom gravy, we’re hooked for life!
 Previous our delicious mushroom gravy recipe went viral online.
-Everyone seems to be loving mushroom gravy with a passion (with the exception of some mushroom-haters)!
+Everyone seems to be loving it with a passion!
 And of course, our creamy gravy scalloped potatoes recipe was part of the inspiration too because we united so many people with the love and ease of combining gravy with potatoes.
 So with some leftover mushroom gravy and extra potatoes, we created this magnificent mushroom gravy scalloped potatoes.
 It’s for the die-hard gravy lovers like we are!
 Finally, here’s a great simple scalloped potatoes from Christy!

 Video of our Mushroom Gravy Scalloped Potatoes Recipe

-This scalloped potatoes recipe is great for Thanksgiving, Christmas, Holidays, Cold Days, Hungry Days, Starving Days or anytime you want to comfort yourself with gravy, potatoes and mushrooms.
-It’s one of the perfect one-pot potato casserole dishes that always seems to please.
+This scalloped potatoes recipe is great for Thanksgiving, Christmas, Holidays, Cold Days, and Hungry days.
+It’s perfect for anytime you want to comfort yourself with gravy, potatoes and mushrooms.
+It’s one of the best one-pot potato casserole dishes that always seems to please.
 Tender, delicious and flavorful potatoes in each bite is why everyone seems to ask for seconds.
 Oh yea, because the cheese helps too because when you’re serving a warm casserole potato dish, you gotta have tons of cheese to make it a happy dish!
 We’re not new to cheese and potatoes.
 Obviously our 3-cheese mashed potato bake and garlic potato casserole is enough proof to tell you why we love potatoes too much.
 Hopefully you’ll get to try all these soon and love to eat then as much as well do!
 Click Here for our Best Thanksgiving/Holiday Recipes and Casserole Recipes.